If you have a letter of acceptance from NMSU, visit a homepage of American Embassy in your

 - Evidence of sufficient funds available for your studies

-Please submit those documents to firstname.lastname@example.org right away; NMSU will not process the SEVIS Form I -20 (request form of F-1 visa) or Form DS-2019 (request form of J-1 visa) without receipt of your financial guarantee and passport copy.
+Please submit those documents to email@example.com.
+NMSU cannot process the SEVIS Form I -20 (request form of F-1 visa) or Form DS-2019 (request form of J-1 visa) without submission of your financials and valid passport copy.

-Once you are accepted to NMSU and submit your financial guarantee, NMSU will process I-20, “Certificate of Eligibility for Nonimmigrant Status”.
+Once you are accepted to NMSU and submit proof of finances, NMSU will process your I-20, “Certificate of Eligibility for Nonimmigrant Status”.

 Once your I-20 has been processed, we will contact you to setup shipping.

-If you are already studying in the U.S. on a SEVIS Form I-20, please inform us (email@example.com).
-You will need to have your records transferred to NMSU by following the Transfer SEVIS Form I-20 steps.
+If you are already studying in the U.S. with a valid I-20, please inform us (firstname.lastname@example.org).
+You will need to have your SEVIS record transferred to NMSU by following the Transfer SEVIS Form I-20 steps.

 Transferring from a U.S. school or from NMSU’s Center for English Language Program

-- Pick up the new NMSU SEVIS Form I-20 in International Students and Scholars Service when you arrive at NMSU.
+- Pick up the new NMSU I-20 at International Student and Scholar Services when you arrive at NMSU or arrange for shipping prior to your arrival at NMSU.

 Review and ensure that all information you wrote is correct (spelling, dates, etc.).
 If there are any mistakes, please contact us (firstname.lastname@example.org) as soon as possible to have the information corrected.

-You will need the SEVIS Form I-20 or Form DS-2019, your NMSU Letter of Acceptance, the Financial Guarantee form and your passport in order to obtain your student visa at the U.S. consulate nearest to you (https://www.usembassy.gov/).
+You will need the SEVIS Form I-20 or Form DS-2019, your NMSU Letter of Acceptance, proof of financials, and your passport in order to obtain your student visa at the U.S. consulate nearest to you (https://www.usembassy.gov/).

-- Your SEVIS Identification Number is on the top right side of the form.
+- Your SEVIS Identification Number is on the top left side of the form (N00xxxxxxxx).
 You will need this number for your visa application and to pay the SEVIS fee.

-- F-1 students will be permitted to enter the U.S. 30 days prior to their report date, which is No. 5 on their SEVIS Form I-20.
+- F-1 students will be permitted to enter the U.S. 30 days prior to their Program Start Date listed on the I-20.
 Please note that if you enter the U.S. after the report date, you may encounter difficulty with immigration officials at the Port of Entry.

-Upon receipt of SEVIS Form I-20 or Form DS-2019, you will have the information needed to pay the SEVIS Form I-901
+Upon receipt of your I-20 or DS-2019, you will have the information needed to pay the SEVIS Form I-901

 (https://fmjfee.com/i901fee/desktop/index.jsp?view=desktop) fee.
 You must pay the SEVIS fee and have a receipt prior to applying for a student visa.